Programs we support help people obtain jobs or the training they need to get a job or advance in their career.

 We bring together business and industry, community-based organizations and nonprofits, training and education providers, economic development and government agencies, to identify community needs.
 We then design programs, coordinate services and invest funds and resources to improve the skills individuals need so they can get work.

 We make sure education and training programs meet the needs of regional businesses and that our system resources are interwoven, streamlined and effective.

 We work with community partners to address high rates of poverty, reduce welfare dependency and enhance productivity in our community by supporting programs and initiatives that promote economic self-sufficiency.

-Each year, more than 30,000 people access employment and training services through WorkSource centers in Kelso and Vancouver.
+Each year, thousands of people access employment and training services through WorkSource centers in Kelso and Vancouver.
 Services include: